Position

 Average Salary: $152,767

-Kansas City offers a stable market for investment managers.
-The city's strong financial sector supports career growth.
-Key firms include UMB Financial and Commerce Bancshares.
+Kansas City offers a mix of traditional and modern investment opportunities.
+The city's strong financial sector supports various career paths.
+Key players in the area include UMB Financial and Commerce Bancshares.

 Find Investment Manager jobs in Kansas City, MO